Old Town Tour Preview

 St George and the Dragon

-Ascend the hill and position yourself in front of the statue of St. George and the Dragon.
-There are two St. George's, one of which is a legendary character in a story that depicts the triumph of righteousness over evil.
-The other individual likely lived in the Middle East around 275 AD and experienced persecution because of his religious beliefs.
-People widely recognize both individuals for their extraordinary bravery and unshakable courage.
-Different cultures retell the tale of St. George and the Dragon in various ways.
-The important element is his act of saving a princess from a formidable beast.
-Numerous examples of St. George and the Dragon statues, monuments, carvings, and paintings found across the world demonstrate the narrative's global reputation and widespread praise.
-In this particular case, the depiction of St. George and the dragon serves as a representation of the conflict between Sweden and Denmark.
-The equestrian figure is known as Sten Sture, who was a prominent individual in the 1400s and successfully overcame a Danish monarch.
-The sculptors created the statue you're currently viewing in the 1900s.
-However, within the cathedral, there exists the original wooden statue, which is of a similar size and holds the distinction of being the oldest wooden statue in Europe.
-With his sword raised high, the knight is not gazing downward at the dragon, but rather directing his attention towards the princess positioned to the right.
-The princess represents Sweden, while the dragon symbolizes Denmark.
-The original statue encloses the relics of St. George, sent from Rome to the church in Sweden.
+Make your way up the hill and stand before the statue of St George and the Dragon.
+There exist two St Georges, one being a mythical figure in a tale that illustrates the victory of virtue over malevolence.
+The other person probably resided in the Middle East circa 275 AD and faced persecution due to their faith.
+Both individuals are celebrated for their remarkable bravery and steadfast courage.
+Various cultures share their unique interpretations of the story of St George and the Dragon.
+The key aspect is his heroic endeavour to rescue a princess from a fearsome creature.
+Across the globe, you'll find a variety of statues, monuments, carvings, and paintings depicting the tale of St George and the Dragon, showcasing the story's renowned status and universal admiration.
+The portrayal of St George and the dragon illustrates the struggle between Sweden and Denmark.
+The statue depicts Sten Sture, a notable figure from the 1400s who triumphed over a Danish king.
+The artists behind the statue you see now crafted it in the 1900s.
+Inside the cathedral, you'll find the original wooden statue, notable for its size and recognised as the oldest wooden statue in Europe.
+The knight, sword held aloft, is not looking down at the dragon; instead, his focus is on the princess to his right.
+The princess embodies Sweden, whereas the dragon signifies Denmark.
+The original statue houses the relics of St George, which were sent from Rome to the church in Sweden.

 KÖPMANGATAN 5 THE SUN DOGS